Margaret Douglas, Fair Maid of Galloway

 Margaret Douglas, Countess of Douglas (c.
-1427-c.
+1427 - c.
 1474), known as the Fair Maid of Galloway, was a Scottish noblewoman, and a member of the Black Douglas family toward the end of the family's position as a major power in Scotland.

 Born c.
 1427, she was the daughter of Archibald Douglas, 5th Earl of Douglas, and Eupheme Graham, daughter of Patrick Graham, Earl of Strathearn and Euphemia Stewart, Countess of Strathearn.

 She acquired Galloway when her two brothers (one of whom was William Douglas, 6th Earl of Douglas) were murdered at the Black Dinner at Edinburgh Castle in 1440.

 Marriages

 Margaret married her cousin William Douglas, 8th Earl of Douglas.
 He was assassinated by King James II and his entourage.
 Margaret obtained a papal dispensation to marry his brother and successor, James Douglas, 9th Earl of Douglas, with the marriage intended to retain the Douglas estates.

 In 1455, her second husband rebelled against King James II, was exiled and attainted.
 Margaret separated from him and petitioned the King to end her marriage.
 She had no children by the Earls of Douglas.

 She then married John Stewart, 1st Earl of Atholl, who was half-brother to the King as the son of Joan Beaufort and her second husband James Stewart, the Black Knight of Lorne.
-They had two daughters:
+They had three daughters: